 There are ponds around the golf course with ducks, which currently have several duck families and baby ducks which are SO CUTE!
 One mama came right up to our hotel room the morning we were leaving, the boys loved it!!
 They ducklings were so cute!!

 We ate at the Blue Ember restaurant both nights and both mornings for breakfast.
 The decor is odd (mostly in that it doesn’t match the hotel at all) and given that the hotel was sold out (per the front desk upon check in) was oddly empty at dinner time.
 Breakfast, on the other hand, was fine.
 We liked the food and the wine menus.
 I’m not sure where everyone eats dinner?

-As noted above, we didn’t use the spa or the kids club, nor did my husband golf…if you want to golf just keep in mind you need a super early tee time because of the heat.
+As noted above, we didn’t use the spa or the kids club, nor did my husband golf…if you want to golf just keep in mind you need a super early tee time in the summer because of the heat.
 There is also an 18+ adults only pool, which we did not use this trip.
 There are several shops on property with a wide variety of gifts, food, clothing and other items available, a yummy daily flavored water in the lobby, room service, a Peets Coffee and friendly staff.
 The concierge sent up kids activity backpacks for the boys (can be requested at the concierge desk) which they enjoyed.

 - the movie that plays nightly is from 7:30pm until roughly 9:30pm in the pool area and the pool view rooms are going to be disruptively loud for young children to get to sleep until about 10pm

 - the hotel is two stories- there isn’t an elevator (that I saw) so if you are using a stroller you will want a first floor room.
 If you are stroller free with kiddos who can easily walk upstairs independently then a second story room will be quieter (you can remember your apartment days right? you can hear people when someone’s above you especially when they have a couple of kids bouncing off the walls of a hotel room LOL!)